 Yes.
 It blocks the passage of the foetus and would inevitably be dislodged at some point of time.

 No, the process is entirely normal and you must lose the mucus plug to deliver the baby.
 If the mucus plug is dislodged in early pregnancy (around the 24th week or earlier than 37 weeks) then it only means the extra layer of protection is gone.
-This does not mean that your baby is at the risk of an infection.
+This does not mean that your baby is at the risk of infection.
 Your body is designed with a second layer of defence in the form of the amniotic sac.
 It also performs the same function as the mucus plug and prevents the entry of bacteria.

 Is It Painful to Lose Mucus Plug?